fringe-finance/primary-smart-contracts/README.md

                                            // if the time elapsed since the last price update
                                            // is valid (corresponds to chainlinkAggregatorV3).
         },
+        "UniswapV2": {
+            "tokensUseUniswap": [],    // List of address tokens uses prices from UniswapV2.

+            "uniswapPairs": []         // List of address uniswapPair used to get the price for
+                                       // each corresponding token in List tokensUseUniswapV3.
+        },
-        "Uniswap": {
+        "UniswapV3": {
             "pricePointTWAPperiod": "",// The price point TWAP period.
-            "tokensUseUniswap": [],    // List of address tokens uses prices from Uniswap.
+            "tokensUseUniswap": [],    // List of address tokens uses prices from UniswapV3.

             "uniswapPairs": []         // List of address uniswapPair used to get the price for
-                                       // each corresponding token in List tokensUseUniswap.
+                                       // each corresponding token in List tokensUseUniswapV3.
         },
         "BackendProvider": {
             "tokensUseBackendProvider": [] // List of address tokens uses prices from Backend.